-The number of Board meetings and each director's attendance at those meetings are set out in the report of the Directors.
-Directors are expected to prepare adequately for, attend and participate at Board meetings and meetings of committees.
-The Board meets principally at either the Head Office in Brisbane or the Company's offices in Sydney.
+The number of Board meetings and each Director's attendance at those meetings is set out in the report of the Directors.
+Directors are expected to prepare for, attend and participate at Board meetings and meetings of committees.
+The Board meets principally at either the head office in Brisbane or the Company's office in Sydney.
 Where travel restrictions prevent physical attendance at meetings, the Board meets via online videoconference facilities.